 7 Gorgeous Overwater Bungalow Resorts Near the U.S.

 Overwater bungalows just a two-hour flight from the U.S.?
-Thanks to a wave of exciting new developments in Mexico and the Caribbean, that exciting daydream is now a reality.
+Thanks to a wave of exciting developments in Mexico and the Caribbean, that exciting daydream is now a reality.
 Honeymooners, get planning!

 Rosewood Mayakoba, Mexico

 It’s a honeymooner’s life at the luxurious Rosewood Mayakoba, a tranquil five-star escape in Mexico’s Riviera Maya known for its excellent spa, upscale restaurants, and setting along a mile-long beach and interior mangrove.
 All of its 128 suites feature gorgeous rich-wood furniture and private plunge pools—but it’s the deluxe overwater lagoon suites you’ll want to spring for.
 They’re not stilted, per se, but they add sundecks, outdoor garden showers, and swim-up access from the lagoon to the mix.
 (The mezcal upon arrival doesn’t hurt, either.)

 The travel world turned upside down when El Dorado Maroma by Karisma debuted their stilted Palafitos in 2016—the first overwater bungalows to hit Mexico.
 As an adults-only all-inclusive resort, you can expect all the romantic perks: outdoor showers, 24-hour butlers, private infinity plunge pools, glass floor panels where you can watch schools of fish swirl below.
 Unlike their South Pacific counterparts, these bungalows took design cues from their home country’s Aztec roots: look out for furniture made from local Zapote wood and white granite and authentic prints and fabrics.

 Sandals Royal Caribbean, Jamaica